matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 So we already know how to do this.
 We are done.
 We are finished.
 Programming can model the real world.

-Except there is a big difference between this and what I just described happens in the real world.
+Except there is a big difference between this, and what I just described happens in the real world.